Cravens hopeful for return 'this time next year'

 "I would just say God has a plan for everybody and right now he's putting me through something he knows I can handle," he said.
 "It will make me stronger.
 Hopefully, around this time next year I'll be back on that field."

 Cravens had just finished handing out approximately 100 of his old No. 36 jerseys outside a sporting goods store less than 10 minutes from the Redskins facility.
-Cravens had changed his number to 30 for this season.
+Cravens, a second-round pick out of Southern California in 2016, had changed his number to 30 for this season.

 Cravens, 22, told the team on the day of final roster cuts that he planned to retire, announcing his decision in a group chat with the other defensive backs.
 They were shocked and disappointed.
 Redskins coach Jay Gruden and team president Bruce Allen, among others, spoke with Cravens.
 Washington placed him on the exempt/left team list, allowing him a month to decide whether he wanted to return.